ginnox1/CanalNetworkDocs_online/DesignProduction/DesignProduction.md

 - All drawing elements are generated per set color standard.

-- Axis and their labels, alignment markers and annotations, plan view slope lines and other text information are generated using the currently selected color in AutoCAD.
+- Axis and their labels, alignment markers and annotations, plan view slope lines and other text information are generated using the currently selected layer, and color in AutoCAD.

 - Annotations and objects are exported to AutoCAD in groups, and its easy to edit them for color or other details.